Hjaltesorgenfrei/Vulkanologi/README.md

 - [x] Delete `Renderer::uploadBuffer` it should be handled by `AssetManager`
 - [x] Create multiple vk::Framebuffer swapChainFramebuffers.
   - No dont do that, i made the change because it is imageless now.
+- [ ] Move cmake for third party to the folder containing them.

 ### Descriptor Layout Idea